Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 ## Community

 The second aspect I'd consider is the community.
-Is the community actively living out the "one anothers"?
+Is the community actively living out the _one anothers_?
 Do they gather together outside of just Sundays to do so?
 Are there opportunities for you to serve?
 The community should be drawn towards applying the implications of what they hear on Sunday, to every other day of their lives.

 ## 15 Questions to Ask